tallcomponents/content/guide/pdfrasterizer4/save-as-bitmap.md

 # Convert to bitmap

-The following code shows how to save the first page of a PDF document as a PNG at 150 DPI:
+The following code saves the first page of a PDF document as a PNG at 150 DPI:

 ``` csharp
 using (var pdfFile = new FileStream(pdfPath, FileMode.Open, FileAccess.Read))